Ventriculoperitoneal Shunt Placement for Hydrocephalus in Children

-Ventriculoperitoneal (VP) shunt placement is surgery to help remove excess cerebrospinal fluid (CSF) in your child's brain.
+Ventriculoperitoneal (VP) shunt placement is surgery to help remove extra cerebrospinal fluid (CSF) in your child's brain.

 How do I prepare my child for surgery?

 Your child's healthcare provider will talk to you about how to prepare your child for surgery.
 He may tell you not to let your child eat or drink anything after midnight on the day of his surgery.
 He will tell you what medicines to give or not give on the day of your child's surgery.

 What will happen during my child's surgery?

 - General anesthesia will keep your child asleep during the surgery.
 A small area of hair on your child's head will be cut or shaved.
 Two small incisions will be made.
 One incision will be in your child's head and the other in his abdomen.
-One end of a shunt will be placed into your child's brain into one of the ventricles that has the excess CSF.
+One end of a shunt will be placed into your child's brain.
 This end of the shunt will be connected to a valve that controls the amount of CSF that goes through the shunt.
 Near the valve is a reservoir or pump.
 This pump that lies right under his scalp.
 This pump can be pressed by healthcare providers to check how the shunt is working.

 - Connected to the valve on the shunt is a catheter (tube).
-This catheter is tunneled under your child's skin, from his head to his peritoneal cavity (the area around the organs in his abdomen).
-The CSF will empty into his peritoneal cavity.
+This catheter is tunneled under your child's skin, from his head to his abdomen.
+The extra CSF will empty into his abdomen.
 It will be quickly absorbed into his blood.
 Some teenagers or tall children may need a small third incision made near the collarbone.
 Your child's incisions may be closed with staples or stitches.
 Bandages may be placed over the incisions.

 What are the risks of surgery?